T0B1K/IssueClassifier/README.md

 Issue Classifier| The main folder
-├┬──classifier| Here lays the logic for all the classifiers │├───trained_classifiers|Those are the pretrained classifiers │   └───__pycache__|python caches some libs and stuff ├───classifier_doku|The documentation of the `python` files in `classifiers` in form of `HTML` documents ├┬──github_crawler|Here lays the crawler for github │├───scripts|The logic of the crawler
+├┬──classifier| Here lays the logic for all the classifiers │├───trained_classifiers|Those are the pretrained classifiers │└───__pycache__|python caches some libs and stuff ├───classifier_doku|The documentation of the `python` files in `classifiers` in form of `HTML` documents ├┬──github_crawler|This folder contains the HTML file and the related files that allow you to crawl and analyze issues from GitHub repositories.
+Please refer to the [crawler documentation](github_crawler/README.md)
-│└───style|The style files of the crawler ├┬───issues|This file contains all the crawled issues │└───todo-add|Issues which haven't been added yet ├┬──microservice|All the logic used in the microservice │├───microservice|Here lays the logic for the microservice ││├┬──classifier|The logic for the classifier service │││└───trained_classifiers|The pretrained classifiers ││└───vectoriser|The logic for the vectorizer service │└───scripts|**[TODO]**
+│├───scripts|Contains logic for the crawler │└───style|Contains style sheets for the crawler ├┬───issues|This folder contains all crawled issues so far.
+│└───todo-add|Issues which haven't been added yet ├┬──microservice|This folder contains all the documents required to run the microservice.
+Please refer to the [microservice dokumentation](microservice/README.md) for further information
+│├┬──microservice|Here lays the logic for the microservice ││├┬──classifier|The logic for the classifier service │││└───trained_classifiers|The pretrained classifiers ││└───vectoriser|The logic for the vectorizer service │└───scripts|**[TODO]**
 └───results|Some results we had on the way

-### classifier:
-  Contains the current state of development.
-It includes the trained classifiers and the logic of how the classifiers work together to add an issue to its related class.
-### classifier_doku:
-   [classifier_doku/index.html](classifier_doku/index.html) contains all the html documentation pages for the python files in [classifier](classifier)
-### github_crawler:
-  This folder contains the HTML file and the related scripts/stylesheets that allow you to crawl and analyze issues from GitHub repositories.

-### issues:
-  This folder contains all crawled issues so far.
-"To add" contains all issues not jet added to our dataset.

-### microservice:
-  This folder contains all the dokuments required to run the microservice

-### results:
-  This contains all output files from the software that let us review the quality of the software.

-## instructinos for running the microservice
-please refer to the [microservice dokumentation](microservice/README.md) for further information